Troy Van Leeuwen: Other musical work

 In 2016, Van Leeuwen toured with Iggy Pop, Josh Homme, Matt Helders and Matt Sweeney in support of their album Post Pop Depression.
 He also formed Gone Is Gone, a supergroup also consisting of Troy Sanders, the singer and bass player from Mastodon, Tony Hajjar, the drummer for At the Drive-In, and Mike Zarin, a multi-instrumentalist who appeared with Van Leeuwen on Sweethead's Descent To The Surface.
-An EP will be released in the summer of 2016, and the band is developing a studio album for release later in the year.
+An EP wwa released in the summer of 2016, and the band released a studio album early the next year.
 In 2017, he contributed guitar parts to Chelsea Wolfe's fifth studio album, Hiss Spun.
+In 2021, he was a guest musician on the album Ultrapop by the Detroit hardcore collective The Armed and appeared again on their 2023 album Perfect Saviors and also performing some shows like adult swim festival.

 In 2022, Van Leeuwen took on touring guitarist duties for The Damned on the US dates of their tour, temporarily replacing Captain Sensible.
-Later in 2022 he replaced Dave Navarro as touring guitarist for Jane's Addiction.
+Later that year, he served as the touring guitarist for alternative rock band Jane's Addiction while longtime member Dave Navarro was ill with long COVID.

 Musical equipment

 According to Van Leeuwen, Queens of the Stone Age (and Homme in particular) have a "veil of secrecy" regarding their exact setup, in order to maintain a unique guitar sound.
 However, over time Van Leeuwen eventually disclosed some information regarding his gear.
 When he first joined the band in 2002 for the Songs for the Deaf promotional tour, he leaned toward duplicating Josh Homme's setup, favoring Ampeg guitar combos and specific pedals.
 All of his guitars were fitted with a variety of Seymour Duncan pickups, most often Customs or JB.
 During the Lullabies to Paralyze period, both Homme and Van Leeuwen favored semi-hollow guitars with P-90 pickups due to their natural resonance.
 To prohibit "bad feedback", he stuffed pieces of foam into the F-holes of some.
 On Era Vulgaris he switched to Fender Telecasters and Jaguars, recorded through small, cheap amps.
 His guitars are tuned in standard 440, mostly E, and C, though one-off tunings have appeared on a few songs.

 He is a steady user of Mastery Bridges, utilizing their Offset and Tele models in addition to the Offset Vibrato.
 Troy has also said that his live rig is considerably different than what he uses during recording, due to the fact that he considers most of his vintage equipment too unreliable for touring.
 He uses custom gauge Dunlop 11's for standard tuning and 12's for lower tunings.
 Van Leeuwen uses Silver Hercos .75mm picks, the same picks Jimmy Page uses, and got a signature version of them in early 2017.